Markets

 0.0 pp

-This year, leisure travel accounted for 88.1% of all trips taken by German residents abroad (including leisure and visits to family and friends).
-Business travel accounted for 8.5%.
+In 2025, leisure travel accounts for 88.1% of outbound trips (including visits to family and friends), while business travel represents 8.5%.

-The latest IMF data indicate that the German economy contracted by 0.9% in 2024, as a result of the current unfavorable international environment, particularly the conflict in Ukraine and the Middle East, rising energy costs, and increased prices for other raw materials and intermediate goods.
-Slight growth of 0.2% is projected for 2025, and 0.9% growth for 2026.
+The latest IMF data show the German economy contracted by 0.9% in 2024, due to the unfavorable international context (Ukraine and Middle East conflicts, rising energy and raw material costs).
+Growth is projected at 0.2% in 2025 and 0.9% in 2026.

-According to GlobalData, between 2026 and 2029, international departures from Germany are expected to grow at a CAGR of 4.2% to reach a total of 150.2 million departures in 2029.
-Meanwhile, spending by German tourists abroad is expected to increase at a CAGR of 6.6% over the same reference period.
+According to GlobalData, international departures from Germany are expected to grow at a CAGR of 4.2% between 2026 and 2029, reaching 150.2 million departures in 2029, while spending abroad is projected to increase at a CAGR of 6.6% over the same period.